 Las Vegas Luggage Storage Options

-If you booked a hotel room on the Strip, you’re in luck.
+You’re in luck if you booked a hotel room on the Strip.
 Hotels on the Vegas Strip take a huge amount of pride in making travel fun for visitors—and that gives you plenty of options to choose from when it comes to amenities like luggage storage.

 Folks who book hotels on the Strip have it easy when it comes to baggage storage.
 Most hotels on the Strip will have a service that allows you to store your bags prior to your check-in time.
 Some hotels will even allow you to store your things even if you don’t have a room booked at the hotel!

-Even if they don’t officially offer storage services, most hoteliers are willing to keep your bags for a couple of hours prior to your check-in if you ask nicely.
+Even if they don’t officially offer storage services, most hoteliers are willing to hold your luggage for a couple of hours before your check-in if you ask nicely.
 They are also generally happy to store your luggage for a few hours after check-out if need be.

 - It’s usually free.
 You can’t get a cheaper deal than this.